 Compare baby wipes from ALDI Mamia, Coles Comfy Bots, Curash, Dymples, Huggies, Little One’s and Johnson’s on moisture and effectiveness, strength and thickness, ease of opening & dispending, scent, value for money and overall parent satisfaction in 2017.

 See our Ratings Methodology.

-Canstar Blue commissioned Colmar Brunton to survey 1,300 Australian parents across a range of categories to measure and track customer satisfaction.
-The outcomes reported are the results from customers within the survey group who have purchased and used baby wipes in the last three months – in this case, 1,062 parents.
+Canstar Blue commissioned Colmar Brunton to survey 1,300 Australian parents across a range of relevant categories to measure and track customer satisfaction.
+The outcomes reported are the results from customers within the survey group who have purchased and used baby wipes in the last 6 months – in this case, 1,053 people.

 Brands must have received at least 30 responses to be included.
 Results are comparative and it should be noted that brands receiving three stars have still achieved a satisfaction measure of at least six out of 10.
 Not all brands available in the market have been compared in this survey.
 The ratings table is first sorted by star ratings and then alphabetically.
 A rated brand may receive a ‘N/A’ (Not Applicable) rating if it does not receive the minimum number of responses for that criteria.

 Shades aren’t just for looking hot – nor are they just for when the weather’s hot.
 Which sunnies stack up best when it comes to sun safety?– Read more

 Baby Wipes - December 12th

 The consumer watchdog is taking action against two makers of household cleaning wipes over claims they were flushable.– Read more